Reading

 Teachers create a positive reading culture in school, where it is promoted, enjoyed and considered ‘a pleasure’ for all pupils.

-• Pupils in EYFS and KS1 to have daily phonics sessions, following Little Wandle.
+- Pupils in EYFS and KS1 have daily phonics sessions, following Little Wandle.

-• Working Walls in all classes displaying resources and prompts that aid pupils learning and work.
+- Working Walls in all classes display resources and prompts that aid pupils learning and work.

-• Teaching a range of genres across the school (progressing in difficulty) both in English and other curriculum areas; resulting in pupils being exposed to, and knowledgeable about, literary styles, authors and genres.
+- Teaching a range of genres across the school (progressing in difficulty) both in English and other curriculum areas results in pupils being exposed to, and knowledgeable about, literary styles, authors and genres.

 Impact